xanmod/linux/Documentation/userspace-api/winesync.rst

 intended use is to store a thread identifier; however, the winesync driver does not actually validate that a calling thread provides consistent or unique identifiers.

+An event holds a volatile boolean state denoting whether it is signaled or not.
+There are two types of events, auto-reset and manual-reset.
+An auto-reset event is designaled when a wait is satisfied; a manual-reset event is not.
+The event type is specified when the event is created.

 Unless specified otherwise, all operations on an object are atomic and totally ordered with respect to other operations on the same object.